d4chinchilla/docs/overview.md

 ## What is Project Chinchilla?

-Project Chinchilla is a portable device which can accurately measuring the angle from which sounds come from.
+Project Chinchilla is a portable device which can accurately measure the angle from which sounds come from.
 It was conceived with the intent of helping deaf people see sounds and where they come from.
 In addition to situational awareness, this device will help deaf people can lip read follow conversations